Resilience NSW: History

 On 1 April 2022 by the Administrative Arrangements (Second Perrottet Ministry—Transitional) Order 2021, Resilience NSW was transferred back to the Department of Communities and Justice under the Minister for Emergency Services and Resilience.

-Following an inquiry into the response to the 2022 New South Wales floods, Resilience NSW was found to be bureaucratic and ineffective, with the agency be dissolved.
+Following an inquiry into the response to the 2022 New South Wales floods, Resilience NSW was argued by the NSW State Government to be bureaucratic and ineffective, with the agency be dissolved, although noting that this claim of ineffectiveness is misaligned with feedback from first responders (e.g. in the SES, the RFS, and Local Area Commands).
 It has been replaced by the NSW Reconstruction Authority after legislation passed in November that year.